siddharth201/MyNotes/DSA/QuestionsList.md

 [Maximum Number of Vowels in Substring of Size K]

 [Find if any subarray of size k has sum S.]

+[Maximum Element in Every Window]